Our Team

 Director of Creative Media & General Manager, Inside Wire: Colorado Prison Radio

-Ryan Conarro is an interdisciplinary artist and media producer who creates and facilitates multi-platform story-sharing experiences, from live theatrical events, to audio installations and podcasts, to community story websites.
-He cultivates non-hierarchical processes in a range of rural and urban communities, with particular focus on working to amplify voices and stories that have been silenced by racial and cultural hegemony.
-His practice includes documentary performance, creative placemaking and civic engagement, and devising original work.
-Ryan served most recently as visiting teaching assistant professor at the University of Denver Department of Theatre.
-Before that, he spent 6 years as creative producer and community projects associate at Ping Chong + Company in New York.
-His recent original performance works include "Bad Husband//\\Bad Homo" (2020) and "Saints of Failure" (2019), both of which premiered at the Dixon Place HOT!
+Ryan Conarro is a media producer and interdisciplinary artist who creates and facilitates multi-platform story-sharing experiences, from live theatrical events, to audio installations and podcasts, to community story websites.
+He cultivates collaborative processes in a range of rural and urban communities, with particular focus on working to amplify voices and stories that have been silenced or overlooked.
+Ryan served as visiting teaching assistant professor at the University of Denver Department of Theatre in 2020-21.
+Before that, he spent 6 years as Creative Producer and Community Projects Associate at Ping Chong + Company in New York, where his work included creative placemaking initiatives, live theatrical events, and community story websites.
+His original performance works include "Bad Husband//\\Bad Homo" and "Saints of Failure," both of which premiered at the Dixon Place HOT!
 Festival of Queer Culture.
 Ryan's experience in correctional settings includes facilitating workshops for residents of the Nome Youth Facility and presenting his original adaptation, "Arctic Magic Flute," at the Anvil Mountain Correctional Center.
 His work has been recognized with a Brooklyn Arts Council grant; TCG's Leadership U One-on-One Fellowship; Rasmuson Foundation Individual Artist Award; Juneau School District's Champions of Change Award; three Alaska Broadcaster's Association Goldie Awards, for his work as Public Affairs Director at KNOM Radio; three Alaska Humanities Forum Scholar recognitions; and residencies at University Settlement Performance Project, the Orchard Project, the JACC Gallery, the Jordan Schnitzer Museum of Art and the University of North Georgia.
 Originally from north Georgia, Ryan grew up an Army brat.
 His parents are Virginia and Patrick Conarro.
-He earned a BFA in drama and English at NYU's Tisch School of the Arts and an MFA in Interdisciplinary Arts at Goddard College.
+He earned a BFA in drama and English at NYU's Tisch School of the Arts.
+For his MFA in Interdisciplinary Arts at Goddard College, Ryan's focus of practice and research included documentary work and arts education.
 For more, please visit Ryan’s website.

 Assistant Director of Programming